yingalice/cypress-tutorials/README.md

-- Completed various Cypress projects in Coursera
+- Completed various Cypress projects/tutorials on Coursera/YouTube
 - Each project folder has an individual README.md